thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing.md

 ## ORIGINAL QUESTION

-The original question that the chain of reasoning and answer are meant to address:
+The original question that the chain of reasoning and answer are meant to address is fully enclosed within the `original_question` XML tags below:

 <original_question>
 {{ question }}
 </original_question>

 ## CONTENT TO TRANSFORM

-The chain of reasoning and answer to transform is provided below:
+The chain of reasoning and answer to transform is fully enclosed within the `content_to_transform` XML tags below:

 <content_to_transform>
 Chain of reasoning:

 {{ chain_of_reasoning }}